This article was updated on June 27th, 2023

 - A side effect of chemotherapy

 As you can see the causes for hematuria are wide and varied, ranging from mild to severe.
-Your veterinarian will be able to narrow down the most likely causes and recommend diagnostic tests to help identify why your pup has blood in their urine.
+Your veterinarian will be able to narrow down the most likely causes and recommend diagnostic tests or blood tests to help identify why your pup has blood in their urine.